dnolan1993/machinery_world_/README.md

                 <li>Last Name
                     <ul>
                         <li>
-                            Click the text input box for "Last Name:" and type a surname name to verify name is clearly visible within text box.
+                            Click the text input box for "Last Name:" and type a surname name to verify the name is clearly visible within the text box.
                         </li>
                         <li>
                             Correctly fill in fields before but leave "Last Name:" field blank and click "BOOK NOW!" button to verify that field is required. (shows error message if not filled in)